 - Five Boeing 787-9s

-What would Greater Bay Airlines’ business model be?
+What is Greater Bay Airlines’ business model?

 How does this fit into Hong Kong’s aviation market?

 On the surface this might seem like a strange time to start a new airline in Hong Kong, given all the travel restrictions that continue to remain in place in Asia.
 However, in some ways it’s potentially a good time, at least in terms of the competitive landscape:

 - Cathay Pacific is of course Hong Kong’s global carrier, and continues to struggle

 - Cathay Dragon used to be a major regional competitor in Hong Kong, but has now been merged into Cathay Pacific